ICPics/website/content/gen1.md

 - Generation ONE
 - A collection of 10,000 high-res artworks
 - Q2, 2022
+- All Generation ZERO imprint holders at the time of the launch may receive a discount.
 - All Generation ZERO buyers can participate in pre-sale